-Digital citizenship education should also include safe, mentored experiences to help students practice positive, creative, deliberate use of technological tools and skills (in age-appropriate ways, of course).
+Digital Citizenship education (at school at at home) should include safe, mentored experiences to help young people practice positive use of technological tools and skills (in age-appropriate ways, of course).
 Over time, youth can learn to create, connect, communicate, and collaborate in ways that make a positive contribution to family, school, and community life.

 This website was created in 2015 as a service to parents and educators in Utah and elsewhere.
 The intention was to support HB213's mandate for Digital Citizenship education in schools but parents will see that many organizations have helpful resources for parents.

 Around 100 different resources were curated and categorized to help adults consider different facets of Digital Citizenship.
 See the Resources Library or categories below for more information about and commonly taught elements of Digital Citizenship.

 Since this site was created, the conversation has expanded toward Digital Wellness.
 For more information about free resources for families, PTAs, teachers, or other mentors of youth, please see epik.org.